System Tools

 Arguments

-: The name of the environment variable to retrieve.
+name: The name of the environment variable to retrieve.

 sys.http.get